lionxlife/lionxlife.github.io/content/a-promise-to-live-strong/index.md

 Thus—having no other options—I embark on now.
 For the next 1000 days, I embark on a journey of creative expression and connection, with these words marking the first step.

 21 pieces total.
 With this as 1, then another 20 to go.
-Writing, drawing, designing, making a video, an app (or apps), maybe even a website, a game, or whatever else fitting—I want to do it all.
+Writing, drawing, designing, making a video, an app, a website, a game, or whatever else fitting—I want to do it all.

 It’s a pretty wild thing to do in your 30s.

 In my society, in these cultures and circles, the more approved thing is to advance to management, or senior roles and beyond in your career, get that salary to 6 figures and buy those big shiny things, all while looking like you are doing well and on top of it.

 And maybe you are, maybe this is your hill.
 I would gladly celebrate that with you.
 I have friends thriving in the corporate world; they love their work, the people they work with and the nice salary and benefits that come with it.
-It's a great spot if you could find it, I wish everyone could say it was so (though not necessarily of the corporate world).
+It's a great spot if you could find it (though not necessarily of the corporate world).

 You could say, that ultimately is what I wish for myself and everyone.
 It is the absence of that in my life that kickstarted this journey.
 I just wanted to be sure about the important matters, because death can unexpectedly visit any of us at any time.

 Yep, _that_ death.
 That thing our society seems to hush up well, always seemingly delivered formally addressing distant people far away, unrelated to you, to your world—until one day when it is.

-The other thing that bugs me when keeping on course by societal standards is that if I work "exceedingly" hard (to "exceed" their expectations), day in and day out, perhaps by the end of the year my bosses will drive into work with another nice car (only semi-joking).
+The other thing that bugs me when keeping on course by societal standards is that if I work "exceedingly" hard (to "exceed" those KPIs), day in and day out, perhaps by the end of the year my bosses will drive into work with another nice car (only semi-joking).
 But really I just feel like it’s their dream I’m building—not mine—and if my time happens to be up, then all I could say is that regretfully I was too afraid to fight for my dream, so I sold my time to sail someone else’s dream.

 You can even read all about it in <a href="https://en.wikipedia.org/wiki/The_Top_Five_Regrets_of_the_Dying" target="_blank">The Top 5 Regrets of the Dying</a>.
 Then perhaps you might see clearly the end from the beginning.
 How many people would have done things differently had they known how things would turn out?